 What Is Parallel Structure?

-To better comprehend parallel structure, it is essential to recognize that the English language has various grammatical forms, such as nouns, verbs, adjectives, adverbs, gerunds, and infinitives.
-When you are creating a list, making a comparison, or presenting ideas that are of equal importance, you need to ensure that these grammatical forms remain consistent.
+To better comprehend the parallel structure, it is essential to recognize that English has various grammatical forms, such as nouns, verbs, adjectives, adverbs, gerunds, and infinitives.
+When creating a list, making a comparison, or presenting ideas of equal importance, you need to ensure that these grammatical forms remain consistent.

 For instance, when listing actions, you should use either gerunds (verb + -ing) or infinitives (to + verb) consistently throughout the list.
 Similarly, when comparing items or ideas, make sure that the structure on both sides of the comparison remains the same.